 Date 7th August, 1914.

-Herbert Hoover remembered some tall tales, "And there was the Wild West show which worked its way from Poland.
+Herbert Hoover, head of the ARC at the time, corroborates Daisy's story in his memoirs, "And there was the Wild West show which worked its way from Poland.
 It appeared in the shape of twelve American Indians and ten American cowboys in full regalia together with a manager.
 They had abandoned everything—except their valuable costumes.
 The feathers and chaps made a great hit on the streets of every city.
 We had little worry over them, for they had resources at home; but pending the arrangement of their transportation to New York they adorned our headquarters and regaled our waiting-list with their experiences, which became daily more frightful.
 It seems they had a small zoo attachment.
 When the war struck them in Poland, there were neither customers nor transportation.
 The armies seized their ponies, their money ran out and they could not buy food for the animals.
 They said that they fed the orangutan to the tiger and the lion.
 In the end the innkeeper became so threatening that they walked out without notice in the middle of the night, leaving the tent, the elephant, the lion and the tiger to the innkeeper.